human-pangenomics/hpp_production_workflows/coverage/README.md

 The 4 components:

 1. **Error component** which is modeled by a truncated exponential distribtuion.
 It represents the regions with very low read support.
-2. **Haploid component** which is modeled by a gaussian distribution whose mean is constrained to be half of the haploid component's mean.
+2. **Haploid component** which is modeled by a gaussian distribution whose mean is constrained to be half of the diploid component's mean.
 It should mainly represents the haploid regions.
 We expect the false duplicated blocks to also appear in this component.
 The weight of this component is usually less than 0.01 in non-centromeric partitions but it becomes noticeable in centromeric ones.
 It is worth noting that according to the recent [T2T paper, The complete sequence of a human genome,](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1.abstract) there exist some satellite arrays (especially HSAT1) where the ONT and HiFi coverage drops systematically due to bias in sample preparation and sequencing.
- As a result this mode should contain a mix of haploid, duplicated and coverage-biased blocks, which are not easy to be distiguished.
+ As a result this mode should contain a mix of haploid, duplicated and coverage-biased blocks, which are not easy to be distiguished through the current analysis.
 3. **Diploid component** which is modeled by a gaussian distribution.
 It represents blocks with the coverages that we expect for the homozygous blocks of an error-free assembly.
 4. **Collpased component** which is actually a set of components each of which follows a gaussian distribution and their means are constrained to be multiples of the haploid component's mean.